-Give a score of 0 if there is no evidence of the element.
-Give a score of 1 for each element at the emerging level.
-Give a score of 2-3 for each element at the basic level.
-Give a score of 4 for each element at proficient level.
-Give a score of 5 for each element at the advanced level.
+Give the student a score of 0 if there is no evidence of the element.
+Give the student a score of 1 for each element at the emerging level.
+Give the student a score of 2-3 for each element at the basic level.
+Give the student a score of 4 for each element at proficient level.
+Give the student a score of 5 for each element at the advanced level.

-Evaluating the Elements of a Piece of Descriptive Writing Points The author of this descriptive passage with spatial order...
-Earned Organization Writes an opening paragraph that clearly introduces the topic using a hook and a thesis statement.
-Writes an opening sentence, detail sentences, and a closing sentence for each of four detail paragraphs.
-Uses the final sentence to bring closure by bringing all the ideas together in one final idea.
-Uses a logical spatial order starting with what the writer sees in front.
+Evaluating the Elements of a Piece of Descriptive Writing The author of this five-sense descriptive paragraph Points Earned Organization Writes an opening sentence that clearly introduces the topic.
+Writes detail sentences to produce a middle.
+Writes a final sentence to bring closure.
+Writes using a logical sequence and order.
 Uses transition words to move the reader from one detail to the next.
-Content Writes an opening sentence, detail sentences, and a closing sentence for each of four paragraphs that includes an element of spatial order.
-Writes a paragraph using at least 3 of 5 senses to describe what is in front.
-Writes a paragraph using at least 3 of 5 senses to describe what is to the right.
-Writes a paragraph using at least 3 of 5 senses to describe what is behind.
-Writes a paragraph using at least 3 of 5 senses to describe what is to the left.
-Style Correctly uses at least five adjectives to modify and describe nouns.
+Content Writes descriptive detail sentences that use the sense of sight .
+Writes descriptive detail sentences that use the sense of hearing .
+Writes descriptive detail sentences that use the sense of smell .
+Writes descriptive detail sentences that use the sense of taste .
+Writes descriptive detail sentences that use the sense of touch or feeling .
+Style Correctly uses at least five adjectives to describe nouns.
 Correctly uses at least three adverbs to modify and describe verbs.
-Uses figurative language appropriately (simile, metaphor onomatopoeia, alliteration).
+Uses figurative language appropriately (simile, onomatopoeia, alliteration).
 Uses a variety of sentence structures (simple, compound, complex).
-Presents a clear picture to the reader.
-Mechanics Indents each new paragraph.
+Paints a clear picture for the reader.
+Mechanics Indents the paragraph.
 Uses correct capitalization at the beginning of sentences and for proper nouns.
 Uses appropriate end punctuation.
 Uses conventional spelling at a developmentally appropriate level.
 Uses standard English usage (grammar).
 Total Points